pve-loong64-port/proxmox-backup/docs/system-booting.rst

 Partitioning Scheme Used by the Installer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Proxmox Backup installer creates 3 partitions on all disks selected for
+The Proxmox Backup Server installer creates 3 partitions on all disks selected
-installation.
+for installation.

 The created partitions are: